• Skip to primary navigation

 Step 1: First and foremost, remain calm.
 Do not panic.

 Years ago, as a newly minted veterinarian, I volunteered to trim the nails of my aunt’s uncooperative dog, who had long, black talons, during a family reunion over the Christmas holidays.
+I successfully trimmed the nails on about 14 toes before inadvertently hitting the quick.

 Please learn from my experience and do your best to keep everyone involved calm.
 A healthy dog will not bleed to death from a cut toenail—not even close!
 While it is unfortunate that you’ve hurt your dog (which none of us wants to do), and while it may be a bit messy, this is not a serious injury.
-(And, if your house looks like a murder scene, you may need to take my word for this.)

 Step 2: Apply direct pressure.

-As taught in basic human first aid, apply direct pressure to your dog’s bleeding toenail.
+As taught in basic human first aid, apply direct pressure to your dog’s bleeding nail.
 You can use anything from a clean paper towel to facial tissue to the hem of your shirt (if you are in a real pinch).
 Granted, your dog may be a bit gun-shy about you pressing on that freshly-injured nail.
 However, if you remain calm, this is a doable and helpful step.

 Step 3: Apply a clotting substrate to the end of the dog’s nail.

-Turns out, the Boy Scout motto serves dog owners well too!
+I always recommend having Kwik-Stop or another clotting agent nearby before starting a nail trim.
 By being prepared for hitting the quick, I think Murphy’s Law dictates that you are much less likely to do so!

-Dr. Buzby’s INSIDER TIP: By using a paper plate to hold the styptic powder, it is easy to return the unused portion back into the container.
+Before beginning, I recommend pouring a bit of the powder onto a paper plate.
+By using a paper plate to hold the styptic powder, it is easy to return the unused portion back into the container.
 Simply fold the paper plate and “pour” the unused powder back into its vial.
-One container of styptic powder should last for years.
+Be sure to put the plate within your reach but away from your dog so it doesn’t get knocked over.

 How to apply styptic powder to your dog’s nail to stop the bleeding: